paduav/cyber-learn-tool/README.md

 ## Workflow design

-1. Frontend/Activity Input (Flask) - Teacher inputs parameters for activity
+1. Frontend/Activity Input - Teacher inputs parameters for activity
 2. Backend Processing (Python, app.py) - The python backend would process the request and prepare to send it to the database and AI
 3. Database Ranking (SQLite3, models.py) - A database function ranks activities based on the initial input
 4. Format for AI (formatter.py) - Ranked activities are then formatted into an input that the AI can easily understand and work with